OriHoch/mojp-dbs-pipelines/CONTRIBUTING.md

        or
    * `$ py.test tests/test_clearmash_api.py` (**example**) to run the specific single test 'test_clearmash_api.py'.

+## Configuration

+Some pipelines have settings, we use .env file for that, just copy .env.example into .env and modify according to your needs

 ## See Also

 To run the full datapackage-pipelines environment you should use Docker, see [README-DOCKER](README-DOCKER.md) for more details.